GoffGoff/KTurtle/README.md

 To run this samples you need to download files with .turtle extension, open it in KTurtle and run with maximal speed.

+"Clock" is as set of working, animated clocks.
+Looks nice)) Learning points: loops, nested loops, subroutines, animation.
+And unorthodox approach to unusual tasks.
+Read Clock/README.md

 "Dice" is a virtual tool to play Yahtzee (in Germany - Kniffel, in Russia - покер на костях, Tali in GNOME Games).
 It just simulates a set of 5 dices and lets a player to roll and reroll dices.
 Learning points: subroutines, functions, user interaction.

-"Clock" is as set of working, animated clocks.
-Looks nice)) Learning points: animation, loops, nested loops, subroutines.
-And unorthodox approach generally.

 "Snake" is an animated couple of snakes (or worms) moving randomly around and playing with each other.
-Learning points: unorthodox approach, animation, physical modelling, AI.
+Learning points: approach, animation, physical modelling, AI.
 Read Snake/README.md